alexander-colaneri/Python/README.md

 For now, you'll find my **studies** directory, which has two different directories included:

 - **curso_em_video** is a directory with the exercises I've been completing on "Curso em Video" course (www.cursoemvideo.com).
 This is a course created by Gustavo Guanabara, a very known teacher in programming language in Brazil.
 It's where I began my studies.
-- **jetbrains)academy** is a directory with projects and exercises from JetBrains Academy, where I put my skills to the test in more complex projects.
+- **jetbrains_academy** is a directory with projects and exercises from JetBrains Academy (https://hyperskill.org), where I put my skills to the test in more complex projects.

 From time to time, I update my exercises with new skills I have learned, to bring a new standard to the quality of the work that is shown here.